cj-mills/christianjmills/_posts/2020-11-20-Barracuda-PoseNet-Tutorial-8.md

 ## Update `Start()` Method

-We need to make some modifications to the `Start()` method to prepare for input with different aspect ratios.
+We'll make some modifications to the `Start()` method to prepare for input with different aspect ratios.

 ### Get Reference to `Video Player`